-Request the Revisor's Office to prepare a preliminary draft of the rules and advise them that your agency is adopting the rules under the good cause exempt procedure in Minnesota Statutes, section 14.388.
+Request the Revisor's Office to prepare a draft of the rules and advise them that your agency is adopting the rules under the good cause exempt procedure in Minnesota Statutes, section 14.388.
+(Note: There is no "preliminary draft" in exempt rulemaking - only the "adopted" rule.)
 Review the draft carefully, with the help of your agency's subject matter expert, and request changes as necessary.